-This is the 11th sermon in this series.
-You can expect to see a new post in this series by 10am EST on Tuesday mornings.
+This is the 27th sermon in this series.
+I have been publishing one sermon each Tuesday, but missed last week.
+(We got a puppy, which has been wonderful.
+But it has also thrown my schedule off quite a bit!)
 Just joining the growing number of people reading these sermons?
-Feel free to start at the beginning by reading the first sermon linked below, or jump right in with us!
+Feel free to start at the beginning by reading the first sermon by John Wesley in this series, “Salvation by Faith,” or jump right in with us!

 Did you know that many of John Wesley’s sermons are part of the formal doctrinal teaching of multiple Wesleyan/Methodist denominations?
 Wesley’s sermons have particular authority because these were the main way he taught Methodist doctrine and belief.

-“The Witness of Our Own Spirit” is the eleventh sermon of the Wesleyan Standard Sermons and is related to the previous sermon, “The Witness of the Spirit, I.” In hopes of sparking interest in Wesley’s sermons and Methodism’s doctrinal heritage, here is my very short summary of “The Witness of Our Own Spirit.”
+In hopes of sparking interest in Wesley’s sermons and Methodism’s doctrinal heritage, here is my very short summary of “Upon Our Lord’s Sermon on the Mount, Discourse the Twelfth.”
 I hope it will inspire you to read the sermon in its entirety yourself.
 Links to the sermon and other resources are included at the end of this post.

 One sentence summary:

 Jesus warns of the dangers of false prophets, who can be recognized by their fruit.